orw-media/maintenance/readme.md

 ## Implementation

 We designed the html-page to be as simple as possible, this includes inline css and so on.
-The webserver which holds the page pulls the html-file from github in an intervale to keep it up to date.
-Changes to the html only are made with git, so that we don't need to connect to the webserver every time we want to change a maintenance-host.
+The website is hosted at cloudflare with an automatic deployment against this git repo.